servioticy/servioticy-vagrant/README.md

 ##Notes

-- The script start Jetty on port `localhost:8082`, because most IDE already provide a managed AS to debug and profile this should avoid port clashes.
-- The provision script handles either the startup of the services, so use `vagrant up --provision` at first run or call `/vagrant/provision.sh` inside the VM to have services running
+- The provision script handles either the startup of the services, so use `vagrant up --provision` when starting the VM.